Roman Dolidze

-Roman Dolidze (born July 15, 1988) is a Georgian mixed martial artist currently competing in the Middleweight division for the Ultimate Fighting Championship (UFC).
-A professional competitor since 2016, Dolidze was the former World Warriors Fight Championship (WWFC) champion, ADCC Asia & Oceania champion, and Grappling FILA world champion.
-As of March 7, 2023, he is #9 in the UFC middleweight rankings.
+Roman Dolidze (born 15 July 1988) is a Georgian professional mixed martial artist.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2016, Dolidze was the former World Warriors Fight Championship (WWFC) light heavyweight champion, ADCC Asia & Oceania champion, and Grappling FILA world champion.
+As of 30 September 2025, he is #12 in the UFC middleweight rankings.